aaditya-prog/CRUD-Django/README.md

 For packaging and dependency management of the application, python poetry has been used.

-Install poetry using the pip command `pip install poetry`.
+Install poetry using the command `pip install poetry`.
 If you are facing any problems installing and using poetry, read the docs here. https://python-poetry.org/docs/

 Clone the repository or download it manually.